Aayuv360/Aayuv360FoodServices/replit.md

 - **June 25, 2025**: Implemented image upload functionality for admin portal
   - Added multer and sharp for image processing
   - Created ImageUpload component replacing URL fields
-  - Images stored locally in `/uploads` directory with optimization
+  - Images stored in MongoDB using GridFS with optimization
-  - Added server endpoints for image upload and static serving
+  - Added server endpoints for image upload and serving from database

 ## Changelog
 ```